Space Adventures: Dennis Tito

 Space Adventures' first orbital spaceflight client, and the world's first private space explorer, launched to the ISS in April 2001 on Soyuz TM-32.
 American businessman Dennis Tito received training at the Yuri Gagarin Cosmonaut Training Center in Star City in Russia.
 Tito participated in Space Adventures' other programs, including a zero-gravity flight, centrifuge training, and a supersonic jet flight before his orbital flight.

 Mark Shuttleworth

 Mark Shuttleworth spent 10 days in space.
-He launched with two crewmates, Russian commander Yuri Gidzenko and Italian astronaut Roberto Vittori.
+The first African in space, he launched with two crewmates, Russian commander Yuri Gidzenko and Italian astronaut Roberto Vittori.
 They launched on Soyuz TM-34 from the Baikonur Cosmodrome, Kazakhstan, on 25 April 2002.
 Before his flight, Shuttleworth completed Space Adventures' Orbital Pre-Qualification Program and underwent almost eight months of training and medical exams, including a one-week orientation program at NASA's Johnson Space Center in Houston, Texas.
 A zero-gravity flight, centrifuge training, and spacecraft communication, guidance, and control system lessons for the Russian Soyuz spacecraft and ISS were also part of his training.
 Shuttleworth dedicated his flight to educating South African youth and conducting scientific research.